WPBP/generator-wp-plugin-boilerplate-powered/README.md

 $ yo wp-plugin-boilerplate-powered verbose
 ```

+Can generate a config file for reuse it the settings!

 If exist a plugin.zip file in the root, the boilerplate is not downloaded

 ## License